 Female sexual dysfunction

-If you have persistent, recurrent problems with sexual response or desire — and if these problems are making you distressed or straining your relationship with your partner — what you're experiencing is known medically as female sexual dysfunction.
+Persistent, recurrent problems with sexual response or desire — that distress you or strain your relationship with your partner — are known medically as female sexual dysfunction.

-You can develop female sexual dysfunction at any age, but sexual problems often happen when your hormones are in flux — for example, after having a baby or during menopause.
-Sexual concerns may also occur with major illness, such as cancer or cardiovascular disease.
+Female sexual dysfunction can happen at any age.
+Sexual problems often develop when your hormones are in flux — for example, after having a baby or during menopause.
+Sexual concerns may also occur with major illness, such as cancer, diabetes, or heart and blood vessel (cardiovascular) disease.

 When to see a doctor